TACTiS: Transformer-Attentional Copulas for Time Series: The Model

 The structure of $g_\phi$ allows for a wealth of different copula parametrizations (e.g., the Gaussian copula of \citet{salinas2019high}).
 The crux of \tactis{} resides in how each of the components is parametrized.
 Notably, we propose to use normalizing flows~\citep{tabak2013family} to model the marginals, and we develop a flexible non-parametric copula that can automatically adapt to a changing number of missing tokens ($n_m$).
-We now outline these constructs, with an overview of the decoder architecture appearing in \cref{fig:attentional-copula}.
+We now outline these constructs, for which an overview appears in \cref{fig:attentional-copula}.

-\paragraphtight{Marginal distributions} To model the marginal CDFs ($F_{\phi_k}$), we seek a function that (\emph{i})~maps values to $[0, 1]$, (\emph{ii})~is monotonically increasing, (\emph{iii})~is both continuous and differentiable.
+\paragraphtight{Marginal distributions} To model the marginal CDFs ($F_{\phi_k}$), we seek a univariate function that (\emph{i})~maps values to $[0, 1]$, (\emph{ii})~is monotonically increasing, (\emph{iii})~is both continuous and differentiable.
 We achieve this using a modified version of the Deep Sigmoidal Flows (DSF) of \citet{huang18-naf}, where we simply remove the logit function of the last flow layer to obtain values in $[0, 1]$.
 The parameters of each flow are produced by a neural network with parameters $\theta_\text{F}$, which are shared across all $k$,

 The marginal densities $f_{\phi_k}$ are obtained by differentiating $F_{\phi_k}$ w.r.t. $x^{(m)}_k$, an efficient operation for DSF.
 In addition to satisfying our desiderata, DSFs have been shown to be universal density approximators, thereby not constraining the modeling ability of \tactis{}.